-How to Install Terraform in Linux Distributions
+How to Install Terraform (Infrastructure as Code) in Linux

-In this article, we will discuss what Terraform is and how to install terraform on various Linux distributions using HashiCorp repositories.
+In this article, we will discuss what Terraform is and how to install Terraform on various Linux distributions using HashiCorp repositories.

 What is Terraform?

-Terraform is a popular cloud orchestration tool in the world of automation, which is used to deploy your infrastructure through the IAC (Infrastructure as code) approach.
 Terraform is built by Hashicorp and released under Mozilla Public License.
-It supports public, private as well as hybrid cloud, as of now Terraform supports 145 providers, which includes popular providers like AWS, Azure cloud, GCP, Oracle cloud, and many others.
+It supports public, private as well and hybrid cloud, as of now Terraform supports 145 providers, which include popular providers like AWS, Azure Cloud, GCP, Oracle Cloud, and many others.

-Terraform architecture is very simple.
-All you need is to download the terraform binary to your local/server machine which is going to act as your base machine.
 We have to mention the provider to work within our syntax file.
-Terraform will download the plugin for that particular provider automatically and will authenticate with provider API to execute the plan.
+Terraform will download the plugin for that particular provider automatically and will authenticate with the provider API to execute the plan.

 What is Infrastructure as Code?